FejixGUI/fejix/docs/notes/code_style.md

 3. Public functions

 If a static function is used in exactly one function and is not intended to be used anywhere else, it may come right before the function that uses it.
-An example of such static functions are callbacks.
+An example of such static functions is callbacks.

 Illustration:
 ```c